-- 37. As a complement to the information given in paragraph 5 of this report, Mr. John Arild Jenssen of Norway, the Chairman of the Regional Organizing Committee of United Nations Global Road Safety Week for ECE, called for an assessment of the Week to be carried out so as to draw lessons from the first worldwide event of its kind.
-He emphasized that the Week had been generally well received in low- and middle-income countries, and that he had seen growing interest in the existing legal instruments, in particular the Vienna Conventions on Road Traffic and on Road Signs and Signals, but that such instruments had given rise to some questions as to whether they were appropriate for modern traffic and road safety problems.
-He also pointed out that some participants had wondered whether a global road safety week was appropriate for the rich countries.
-Lastly, he noted that countries' interest in the event had been aroused by the documentation that had been prepared for it. - 38.
-Responding to one of the concerns expressed, the secretariat pointed out that for the ECE region, a questionnaire would be sent in the coming weeks to evaluate how the week had gone.
+37. As a complement to the information given in paragraph 5 of this report, Mr. John Arild Jenssen of Norway, the Chairman of the Regional Organizing Committee of United Nations Global Road Safety Week for ECE, called for an assessment of the Week to be carried out so as to draw lessons from the first worldwide event of its kind.
+He emphasized that the Week had been generally well received in low- and middle-income countries, and that he had seen growing interest in the existing legal instruments, in particular the Vienna Conventions on Road Traffic and on Road Signs and Signals, but that such instruments had given rise to some questions as to whether they were appropriate for modern traffic and road safety week was appropriate for the rich countries.
+Lastly, he noted that countries' interest in the event had been aroused by the documentation that had been prepared for it.

+38. Responding to one of the concerns expressed, the secretariat pointed out that for the ECE region, a questionnaire would be sent in the coming weeks to evaluate how the week had gone.
 It further noted that the United Nations Road Safety Collaboration Meeting to be held in Geneva on 16 and 17 October 2007 under the auspices of WHO was expected to draw lessons from the Global Week.